 Would you choose a green Eco box or a cream Faitrade Cotton Pouch?

-When you buy my jewellery you can add a comment in the checkout box saying if you'd prefer a box, a pouch or a naked product wrapped simply in acid free tissue paper.
+When you buy my jewellery you can add a comment in the checkout box saying if you'd prefer a box, a pouch or a naked product wrapped simply in acid-free tissue paper.

 What about plastic?

 I have made a commitment to use recycled packaging wherever possible.
 I don't buy any new plastic, but I do currently re-use bubble wrap I receive in other parcels, as I would rather reuse plastic than send it to landfill.
-I now choose to wrap my parcels in plain recycled brown boxes, with an outer layer of recycled brown paper and I'm currently using my last roll of plastic tape, then I will move to using gummed paper tape.
+I now choose to wrap my parcels in plain recycled brown boxes, with an outer layer of recycled brown paper and I'm currently using my last roll of plastic tape, then I will move to use gummed paper tape.
 I also use small eco Jiffy bags for smaller size parcels.

-Click here if you'd like to find out more about Custom Jewellery Designs
+You may like to find out more about Custom Jewellery Designs